Anambra Central Senatorial Election: Why INEC Is Yet To Issue Obiora Okonwo A Certificate Of Return - leadership.ng

 Ekwunife was disqualified because she was not validly nominated (CA/E/EPT/28/2015 of 7th December 2015).
 This should have ended all litigations.
 Sec.
 246(3) of the Constitution confers finality to the judgements of the Election Petition Appeal Tribunal in all litigations involving legislative elections (Senate, House of Representatives and State Assembly).

-All courts are seized of jurisdiction on the matter.
-This constitutional provision has been affirmed on several occasions by the Supreme Court, including a case emanating from the same Anambra Central Senatorial District (see Supreme Court SC.
-204/2016 of 10th February 2016)
+Those knowledgeable on the matter argue that all courts are seized of jurisdiction on the matter.
+This constitutional provision has been affirmed on several occasions by the Supreme Court, including a case emanating from the same Anambra Central Senatorial District as contained in SC.
+204/2016 of 10th February 2016.

 Obi approached a Federal High Court in Abuja and won.
-INEC appealed in the interest of justice as the same principle was applied under similar circumstances in 8 different elections across Five (5) States of the Federation.
+INEC appealed in the interest of justice as the same principle was applied under similar circumstances in at least 5 States of the Federation.
 INEC won on appeal and the Court ordered the Commission to re-run the election in Anambra Central Senatorial District “without the PDP and its candidate within 90 days”.
-The judgement referred to in serial 10 above, still subsists.
-INEC has already fixed Saturday 13th January 2018 for the election.
+The judgement still subsists.
+That is why INEC has already fixed Saturday 13th January 2018 for the election.

-Interestingly, one of the candidates that participated in the in the 2014 PDP primary election which the Appeal Tribunal ruled did not hold, Barrister Chukwunweike (Chike) Maduekwe, approached the Federal High Court, Abuja (FCT/HC/CV/1110/2015) to press for the refund of the N4.5m he paid for the expression of interest and nomination form to the party.
+Further checks also reveal that one of the candidates that participated in the in the 2014 PDP primary election which the Appeal Tribunal ruled did not hold, Barrister Chukwunweike (Chike) Maduekwe, approached the Federal High Court, Abuja (FCT/HC/CV/1110/2015) to press for the refund of the N4.5m he paid for the expression of interest and nomination form to the party.
 The Court ruled in his favour.
-There is therefore a subsisting judgement of another High Court, affirming the position of the Appeal Tribunal, that no valid primary election was held for the nomination of candidates in Anambra central.
+There is therefore a subsisting judgement of another High Court, affirming the position of the Appeal Tribunal, that no valid primary election was held for the nomination of candidates in Anambra Central.